taotao7/i18n.nvim/README.md

 - performance optimizations
 - better compatibility

 A lightweight Neovim plugin for displaying and managing project i18n (translation) files directly in the editor.

+> [!TIP]
+> **Performance Note**: If you experience slow startup in large projects, the plugin uses lazy loading by default.
+Translation files are loaded asynchronously after a short delay (50ms).
+You can tune this with `lazy_load` and `load_delay_ms` options, and exclude unnecessary paths with `exclude_paths` for even better performance.
 Designed to work across most project types (front-end, backend, mixed monorepos), supporting JSON, YAML, Java .properties, and JS/TS translation modules (Tree-sitter parses JS/TS translation objects).

 <table>